tamucc-comp-bio/classroom_repo_2024/lectures/lecture02.md

   * execute =1

   * Simply add numbers together for different combos of permissions

-  * Each combo is only represented by one number

     * if the user has all permissions, 4 + 2 + 1 = 7

     * if the group has read permissions, 4

     * if the global has no permissions, 0

-      * 740
+      * the full set of permissions are then: 740

 ```bash
 # create a file in the unix sandbox